 Prior to the adoption of ASU 2020-06 on October 2, 2021, the proceeds from the issuance of the 2026 Convertible Notes were allocated between the conversion feature recorded as equity and the liability for the notes themselves.
 The carrying amount of the liability component was calculated by measuring the fair value of a similar debt instrument that does not have an associated convertible feature.
-The carrying amount of the 2026 Convertible Notes.
+The carrying amount of the equity component representing the conversion option was determined by deducting the fair value of the liability component from the par value of the 2026 Convertible Notes.
 The difference of \$80.7 million between the principal amount of the 2026 Convertible Notes and the liability component (the "Debt Discount") was amortized to interest expense using the effective interest method over the term of the 2026 Convertible Notes until the adoption of ASU 2020-06.
 The equity component of the 2026 Convertible Notes was included in additional paid-in capital in the consolidated balance sheet and was not to be remeasured as long as it continued to meet the conditions for equity classification.